 - Demonstrating our support for Regular and Reserve Forces, together with Cadets.

 All enquiries about Royal Visits, Honours, Anniversaries and Awards, Buckingham Palace Garden Parties and Messages from The Queen or any other matter should be addressed to:

-The Clerk to the Lieutenancy of East Sussex is Mr Geoff Raw, who is the Chief Executive of Brighton and Hove City Council based at:
+The Clerk to the Lieutenancy of East Sussex is Ms Becky Shaw, who is the Chief Executive of East Sussex County Council based at: